krglaws/MyLFS/README.md

                             with the rest of the build.

         -b|--build-all      Run the entire script from beginning to end.

+        -x|--extend         Pass in the path to a custom build extension.
+See the 'example_extension' directory for reference.

         -d|--download-pkgs  Download all packages into the 'pkgs' directory, then exit.